Corner Brook, Newfoundland

 The orange shirts are a symbol of solidarity.
 Wearing orange recognises the many losses experienced by students, their families and communities, over several generations, including loss of family and culture, language, freedom, parenting, self‐esteem and worth, and painful experiences of abuse and neglect.

-We met this wonderful lady whilst strolling around the park and taking in the memorial.
-She took time to speak to us about the meaning of the Day and to tell her own story – she was then kind enough to agree to explain some of this on camera and part of that is included in our video below.
+We met a wonderful lady whilst we were strolling around the park and taking in the memorial.
+She took time to speak to us about the meaning of the Day and to tell her own story – she was then kind enough to agree to explain some of this on camera and part of that is included in our vlog of that day.

-Whilst she was not one of those children taken into the residential schools, it was still occurring when she was young.
-Her family chose to hide their identity to protect their children and to ensure that they could obtain employment.
+She was not one of those children taken into the residential schools but it was still happening when she was young.
+Her family chose to hide their identity to protect their children and ensure that they could obtain employment.

 More than that she also offered us to join in with the barbeque being held.
 We gratefully accepted her kind hospitality but did not film it out of respect to the people there.